-LA is notorious for its traffic and for the problems it causes.
-Google “Los Angeles road rage” and a disturbing number of news articles appear detailing how “the freeway exploded in gunfire” or “his wife reported how the man pulled next to [her husband] and opened fire.”
+LA is notorious for its traffic and the problems it causes.
+Google “Los Angeles road rage” and a disturbing number of news articles appear detailing how “the freeway exploded in gunfire” or “his wife reported how the man pulled next to her and opened fire.”
 It’s frightening.
 So frightening, in fact, that I often consider never driving anywhere.
 Maybe it’s just me, but I’d like to live another few decades.
 I’m funny like that.

 The problem is that Los Angeles is designed for the automobile.
 The city is spread out over miles and miles and miles, the bus system is a joke, the subway has something like five stops, and the automobile companies want it that way.
 Think I’m being conspiratorial?
 Go back and watch Who Framed Roger Rabbit? and tell me I’m wrong.

 Actually, there is some truth in that plot.
 In Who Killed the Electric Car? (which sounds a lot like Who Framed Roger Rabbit? for a very good reason) the filmmakers show how the automobile giants came into Los Angeles and threw enough money around to get the incredibly efficient trolley car system dismantled and force Angelinos to drive cars.

 At least, that’s what people who have seen the documentary tell me.
 I’m too busy drag racing in my 2011 Dodge Challenger Hemi to watch it.